fjallemark/TimetablePlanningApp/Readme.md

 5. Sumbit issues and suggestions.
 6. Constribute with pull requests.

-All interaction takes place on GitHub, so you will need a GitHub account and apply for membership in the project.
+All interaction takes place on GitHub and we use en english only.
+So you will need a GitHub account and apply for membership in the project.

 Welcome to participate!